-The Community Oriented Policing (COP) program assigns department members to each on college, school, and student organizations.
+The Community Oriented Policing (COP) program assigns department members to schools, residential and student organizations.
 The member serves as the primary liaison for all public safety services to the college, school, or organization.
-These activities include holding special topic and general crime prevention seminars, conducting building surveys, distributing literature, conducting customer satisfaction surveys, solving problems, and developing substantive relationships with members of the community.
+These activities include holding special topic and general crime prevention seminars, conducting security surveys, distributing literature, conducting customer satisfaction surveys, solving problems, and developing substantive relationships with members of the community.